 10 Great Classical Viola Music

-Although the viola is often overlooked by composers, there’s a plethora of violists today who perform solo performances.
+Although the viola is often overlooked by composers, there are a plethora of violists today who perform solo performances.
 Viola players have contributed to classical music ever since Mozart’s time and that is even more true in this day and age.
 Here are ten examples of great classical viola music.
 Enjoy!
 (These are in no particular order.)

 1. Telemann Viola Concerto in G major, Rose Armbrust Griffin